Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Measurement Results

+The \ac{HVLS} prototype was fabricated in 22-nm FD-SOI process technology.
+The circuit cannot be measured directly at high frequencies due to the difficulty of driving a low impedance (e.g., $50~\Omega$).
+Hence, to enable off-chip testing, a single-slice cascoded differential class-D pad driver amplifier with a broadband impedance-matching transformer circuit was designed to demonstrate the \ac{HVLS}'s capabilities.
+The transformer enabled broadband impedance matching with galvanic isolation, providing ESD protection and a high-frequency direct interface to the I/O pad.

-The HVLS prototype was fabricated in 22-nm FD-SOI process technology.
-For high-speed off-chip testing, a dedicated test circuit was designed with a broadband 50~$\mathrm{\Omega}$ input match, as shown in Fig.~\ref{fig_total_chip}(a).
-The input RF signal is split into two inverter paths to generate differential pulses, with a transition gate in the positive path for synchronization.
+The schematic of the complete test circuit is shown in \Cref{fig_total_chip}~(a).
+The input RF signal is split into two inverter paths to generate differential pulses, with a transmission gate in the positive path for synchronization.
 The inverter-based structure ensures fast transitions between ground and $\mathrm{V_{DDL}}$.
-The HVLS outputs drive a differential class-D PA, designed to enable the signal to be driven off-chip and demonstrate the functioning of the HVLS.
-The half-circuit of the cascoded class-D PA is shown in Fig.~\ref{fig_total_chip}(b).
-This class-D circuit was designed as a single "slice" in an SCPA and is solely used to characterise the HVLS's ability to drive its voltage transitions at high speed with a realistic load.
-To enable off-chip measurements, a transformer-based balun was designed to provide impedance matching around our intended application frequency of $\approx12.4\rm ~GHz$.
-The cell layout and the chip photograph of the prototype are shown in Fig.~\ref{fig_total_chip}(c).
-The total chip area, including pads, is $477\times462\rm~\mu m^{2}$ while the HVLS itself only occupies $3.264\times2\rm~\mu m^{2}$.
+The \ac{HVLS} outputs drive the aforementioned differential class-D driver.
+The half-circuit of the cascoded class-D driver is shown in \Cref{fig_total_chip}~(b).

+It is important to note that this amplifier is not designed to deliver high output power; it is designed to mimic the typical load that a single \ac{HVLS} would see in an application such as \ac{SCPA}.
+The cell layout and the chip photograph of the prototype are shown in \Cref{fig_total_chip}~(c).
+The total chip area, including pads, is 477$\times$462~$\mu$m$^{2}$ while the \ac{HVLS} itself occupies only 3.264$\times$2~$\mu$m$^{2}$.